Advising and Course Selection

 Incoming students -- For recommendations regarding summer course selection, first-time Ithaca College students who have been accepted for matriculation should contact the dean's office of the school to which they have been accepted.

-Extramural students -- Area residents and Ithaca College employees not in degree programs may seek academic advice from the director of Extended Studies.
+Extramural students -- Area residents, alumni, and Ithaca College employees not in degree programs may seek academic advice from the director of Extended Studies.
 Due to state licensing of online education we cannot accept online extramural students resident in Massachusetts.